 Alongside the film competition, the Wild Film Fest Photography Competition opens up the festival to a wider audience of media creators, hosting a gallery of remarkable images captured and created by skilled student photographers.
-This year the competition is split into 4 categories: Wildscape, Animal Portrait, Smartphone, and Conservation.
+This year the competition is split into 4 categories: Wildscapes, Animal Portrait, Smartphone, and Sustainability & Conservation.

 Wildscapes: From giant sweeping landscapes to ants crawling over a mushroom, this category is for images that display the vast array of habitats that life exists in on both a small and large scale.
 From wide angle shots of a woodland over rolling hills to a macro photograph of rock shrimp navigating between giant anemones and coral arches, we want images portraying the areas in which organisms live and how extreme and diverse these can be.

 Smartphone: At Wild film Fest we know not everyone has the top of the line equipment, and it can be disheartening going out birding with a smartphone only to see a photographer wielding a lens reminiscent of a medieval cannon, and that might be more at home attached to a spy satellite.
 We firmly believe that taking great pictures and having expensive cameras is not the same, as Chase Jarvis once said “The best camera is the one you have with you”, and we run this category to emphasise our belief in that.
 Any pictures of nature/wildlife taken on a smartphone are eligible, but please, no saved snapchats.